-We believe that all of our pupils have the right to learn in an emotionally secure and safe environment that prevents any form of bullying or violence.
-Through our Christian Values, our school community embraces individuality and celebrates those qualities that make us all unique.
+All children have the right to learn in an emotionally secure and safe environment that prevents any form of bullying or violence.
+Through Christian Values, our school community embraces individuality and celebrates those qualities that make us all unique.
 We do not tolerate bullying and we have a clear policy on how to prevent, identify and respond to bullying behaviour.

 If you believe a child is the victim of bullying it is essential that you inform their class teacher immediately.
-The class teacher will complete a Bullying Report Form and will fully investigate the situation in line with our anti-bullying policy which can be found by clicking here.
+The class teacher will complete a Bullying Report Form and will fully investigate the situation in line with our anti-bullying policy.

 Additional information can be accessed below.
 We aim to provide our children, families, carers and professionals with advice and practical tools to prevent bullying and protect young lives.
 You will also find links to websites which offer a range of guidance and resources about issues related to bullying.